 What is action research?
 Why does it matter in education?
 This practical and accessible book provides answers to these questions, guiding readers through a meaningful and manageable approach to research in practice.
-This is a "how to" book with a difference, endeavouring to ease the stress of research projects in teacher education courses, professional development initiatives and in school self-evaluation.
-Chapters guide readers through the practical aspects of carrying out a research project, supported by case studies from teachers’ and student teachers’ practice.
+Readers will benefit from guidance on easing the stress of research projects in teacher education courses, professional development initiatives and in school self-evaluation.

-Written in an accessible manner by experienced classroom teachers and academic researchers, this book is an essential read for any reader who is conducting research on their own practice as part of their professional learning.
+Written in an accessible manner by experienced classroom teachers and academic researchers, this is an essential read for those conducting research on their own practice as part of their professional learning.
 Action Research for the Classroom shows how teacher research is drawn from the reality of busy life in the classroom and that it can be undertaken in the most complex learning environments, creating positive change for teaching and learning.

 'Any teacher who wishes to improve their practice for the ultimate gain of their learners will benefit from following the clear examples presented in this book.
 The authors draw on years of experience and wisdom gleaned from their own enquiries into practice to provide a step-by-step guide to conducting educational action research.
 It is a much-needed addition to the field of teacher development.'

 Prof. Lesley Wood, Director, COMBER, Faculty of Education, North-West University, South Africa.

 'Action Research for the Classroom, a ‘how to’ book on values-based educational action research in the classroom, is fabulous!
 The supportive tone, research skills presented in manageable chunks and practical frameworks, checklists and examples of teacher research has a ‘I can do it!’ feel to it.
 The authors attained their goal of sharing teachers’ authentic voices and inspired me to think deeply about my contributions to a more just and equitable world.'